- Elon Musk’s lawyers implored a U.S. judge to dismiss a $258 billion Dogecoin racketeering lawsuit against him by DOGE investors.

 - DOGE’s price has increased by 10% since the lawsuit.

-Elon Musk – and his lawyers – asked a U.S. judge to dismiss a racketeering lawsuit, levied against him by investors, alleging he orchestrated a pyramid scheme to back the meme crypto, Dogecoin (DOGE).
-The tech billionaire was sued in a $258 billion lawsuit in June 2022, where investors alleged that Musk championed a fraudulent investment platform with DOGE.
+The tech billionaire was sued in a $258 billion lawsuit in June 2022, where investors alleged that Musk championed a fraudulent investment platform with Dogecoin.

 Elon Musk tries to DOGE the lawsuit